markjolah/MexIFace-Example/README.md

 * [UncommonCMakeModules github](https://github.com/markjolah/UncommonCMakeModules) - CMake modules and toolchains to simplify resolving dependencies, cross-compiling, linking, installing, and exporting of complex MEX modules.
 * [ci-numerical-dependencies github](https://github.com/markjolah/ci-numerical-dependecies) - Scripts for installing Armadillo/BLAS/LAPACk with 64-bit integer support on TravisCI/ubuntu systems.

+### Details

+The current list of example projects includes a library for solving systems of linear equations over positive-definite symmetric square matricies, using the Cholesky decomposition (wikipedia: [Cholesky Decomposition](https://en.wikipedia.org/wiki/Cholesky_decomposition#Applications)).

 ## Building and Installation

 ### C++-Only library and testing builds

+> ./scripts/build.test.sh

 ### Matlab Linux

+Building for a Matlab environment on Linux is only possible with a development system using older versions of GCC.
+For details see [MexIFace: Building](http://localhost:6419/#matlab-and-mex-linking)

+> export
+> ./scripts/build.test.sh

 ### Matlab Windows